 She thought back to a few moments ago and wondered why she picked up that old, tattered hat sitting along the side of the road.
 I’m a sixty-three-year-old woman for Christ’s sake.
 I knew better—or at least I thought I did.
 From the ramblings on the other side of the brambles, she was thankful she was inside the brier patch and not out on the other side, where they were.
 She listened to the sounds.
 Their gruff and grunts sent chills down her spine.
 The odor of her surroundings was putrid.
 I wonder where I am.
 She could tell she was sitting on something soft and gooey.
 It was dark inside the brambles, but little specks of light made their way through the tangled shrub, which gave her little moments she could peer out to see what was happening.

 A large mass of flesh moved passed where she was looking out.
 She moved back in fear.
 The mass of flesh stood inches away.
 She tried not to move or breathe.

 May you and yours have a most glorious beginning to 2017!
-Please visit my website, join my newsletter list, and stay connected with me!
+Subscribe to Pam’s Newsletter list, and stay connected with me!

 This post first appeared on pambnewberry.com on Saturday, December 31, 2016.